-The external assessment refers to the HSC examinations, including written papers, practical demonstrations and the production of projects and products for external marking.
+The external assessment refers to the HSC examinations, including written papers, practical demonstrations and the production of projects, portfolio and Digital Media Presentation for external marking.

 Industrial Technology is a 2 unit subject which offers students the opportunity to study the interrelationships of technologies, equipment and materials used by industry and to develop skills through the design, planning and production of a Major Project and attached portfolio.